Mechsoft-Limited/iniswap-document/products/lottery/README.md

 ![](../../.gitbook/assets/docs-masthead-3-%20%282%29.png)

-Playing the iniswap Lottery gives you a chance to win huge INI prizes!
+Playing the Iniswap Lottery gives you a chance to win huge INI prizes!
 It's easy, fair, and you can enter as often as you like as long as you have the INI to buy a ticket.

 [View smart contract](https://bscscan.com/address/0x5aF6D33DE2ccEC94efb1bDF8f92Bd58085432d2c)